syauqi-alias/syauqi-alias.github.io/_pages/work.md

 - Work closely with software engineers to ensure smooth hardware-software interactions, and troubleshoot any issues that may arise.
 - Use industry-standard tools and techniques to implement and test hardware components and systems.
 - Evaluate and improve hardware design processes to increase efficiency and productivity.
-- experience in programming firmware for electronic control boards, primarily using PIC MCUs and C programming language.
+- Experience in programming firmware for electronic control boards, primarily using PIC MCUs and C programming language.

 # Sonepar Sdn.
 Bhd.
 Cyberjaya, Malaysia